pvermees/IsoplotRgui/README.md

 sudo journalctl -u isoplotr
 ```

+(more information  below).

 ### Expose IsoplotR with nginx

-To serve this in nginx you can add the following file at `/etc/nginx/sites-enabled/default`.
+To serve this in nginx you can add the following file at
-If there is one present, you will need to add our `location /isoplotr/` block to the
+`/etc/nginx/sites-enabled/default`.
+If there is one present, you will
+need to add our `location /isoplotr/` block to the appropriate
-appropriate `server` block in yours:
+`server` block in yours:

 ```
 server {